The Boxed Wine and Bigfoot Tour Kathleen Madigan

 So how is it, the Detroit Free Press asks, "that Madigan has yet to be cast as the wise cracking a) best friend b) office worker or c) martini-swilling mother-in-law in any of countless sitcoms?
 We're thinking it's because she's so irreplaceable on the stage.
 She's described as the funniest woman doing stand-up right now but no gender qualifier is necessary.
 Along with Lewis Black, Brian Regan and Jim Gaffigan, she's one of the funniest stand-up comedians of her generation."

-Madigan has performed internationally at festivals in theaters in Ireland, England, Hong Kong, Australia and has filmed six Montreal Gala Shows at the Montreal Comedy Festival for CBC TV.
+Madigan has performed internationally at festivals in theaters in Ireland, England, Hong Kong, Australia and has filmed seven Montreal Gala Shows at the Montreal Comedy Festival for CBC TV.
 "I never realized how middle America I am until performing overseas.
 It all works but needs some tweaking when the crowd isn't all Americans.
 It's a good challenge and made me a better comedian."
+She also has joined numerous USO trips to entertain troops around the globe, including Iraq and Afghanistan.

 She's won the American Comedy Award for "Best Female Comedian" and the Phyllis Diller award for "Best Female Comedian."
 She has written and produced for Lewis Black's "Root of All Evil" on Comedy Central and done multiple USO tours in Iraq and Afghanistan.
 "The USO shows are the best.
 Trust me, no crowd is as appreciative and fired up to see any entertainer.
 I'm glad I have the chance because God knows I don't wanna have to do their job!"